Opioid Treatment Program

 The Opioid Treatment Program is featured in a best practices video sponsored by SAMHSA.
 The video also helps to reduce the stigma associated with this therapy and reminds viewers that methadone treatment is the gold standard for opioid addiction.

-The purpose of this program is to help individuals reclaim their lives from heroin or other opioid addiction.
+The purpose of this program is to help individuals reclaim their lives from heroin or other opioid use disorders.
 Priority admission is given to pregnant women and post-partum women, intravenous users, and those living with HIV/AIDS.

 Individuals enrolled in this program participate in an intensive counseling program called Matrix.
 The Matrix Program is for persons who have had difficulty keeping alcohol and drugs out of their lives.
 The comprehensive 16-week program includes: Early Recovery Group, Relapse Prevention Group, Family Education Group and Social Support Group.
 Participants may choose whether to come to this program during the day or evening and whether to participate in coed or women-only groups.
-Program participants are also encouraged to join other treatment groups. that meet their needs and preferences.
+Program participants are also encouraged to join other treatment groups that meet their needs and preferences.
+Learn more about Recovery Groups & Classes for the Public and Treatment Services for Substance Use Disorders/Servicios de alcohol y otras drogas.

 Interim services are available while waiting for primary treatment including case management, HIV testing, and wellness counseling.